leatama19/Web_Development_Leanne/leanne_portfolio_website/documentation.md

 ![alt text](<Screenshot 2026-02-05 003256.png>)
 *Below is the design plan I went with:*
 ![alt text](website_plan.jpeg)
+I decided not to include a scroll feature on the home page because I didn’t want to overload it with too much content.
+I thought it was better to keep the homepage simple and clean, allowing users to click on the sections they want to access and will be easier to navigate.

 ## Reflection:
 What I found challenging was integrating JavaScript features without disrupting the layout on the weekly task page.
 I wasn't sure what exactly was affecting the layout.